-Types of Categories of Civil Rights Law
+Types of Civil Rights Law Categories

 Civil rights law provides protection from different types of discrimination related to employment, housing and government agencies.

-The following are the three most common types of civil rights cases:
+Most common types of civil rights cases:

 Discrimination based on what you choose or do in private, or who you are is a violation of civil rights law.
 According to The Civil Rights Act of 1964, employment-related discrimination or segregation based on your color, race, sex, religion, or national origin is illegal.
 There are other Federal and States laws providing more protection to cover other factors such as sexual orientation, disability or age.